Aryan-Rajesh-Python/News-Summarization-with-Sentiment-Analysis-and-Text-to-Speech-Application/README.md

 ### **📌 Overview**
 This is a **News Summarization and Text-to-Speech Application** that:
-✅ Uses NewsAPI to fetch the real-time news

 ✅ Fetches the latest news articles from NewsAPI
 ✅ Analyzes the sentiment of news headlines (Positive, Negative, Neutral)
 ✅ Converts news summaries to **English & Hindi speech** using `gTTS`